-- 7.1 The structural design of each installation incorporating the system should be carried out by a suitably-qualified and experienced engineer. - 7.2 Guidance on the design and installation of systems incorporating the units can be found in CIRIA Report C680 Structural design of modular geocellular drainage tanks.
-Consideration should be given to the effects of cumulative deflection in systems comprising several layers of units. - 7.3 The system can be placed under a wide variety of landscaped or pedestrian areas were ground water is not present.
-Design procedures for trafficked applications are outside the scope of this Certificate. - 7.4 The engineer responsible for the design of the installation must confirm that the ground-bearing capacity at the formation level is sufficient for the proposed operational loads.
+7.1 The structural design of each installation incorporating the system should be carried out by a suitably-qualified and experienced engineer.

+7.2 Guidance on the design and installation of systems incorporating the units can be found in CIRIA Report C680 Structural design of modular geocellular drainage tanks.
+Consideration should be given to the effects of cumulative deflection in systems comprising several layers of units.

+7.3 The system can be placed under a wide variety of landscaped, lightly-trafficked areas and, under certain circumstances, heavily-trafficked areas (see Table 9).

+7.4 Care should be taken when the system is used for infiltration below trafficked areas and close to structures.
+It is important to ensure that the infiltrating water will not soften the soils or cause loss of fines and settlement.

+7.5 The engineer responsible for the design of the installation must confirm that the ground-bearing capacity at the formation level is sufficient for the proposed operational loads.
 In areas of weak or compressible soils, advice should be sought from a geotechnical engineer.

+7.6 When the system is wrapped in an impermeable geomembrane and placed below the groundwater table, flotation may occur.
+To prevent this, the weight of the soil over the top of the units must be greater than the uplift force caused by the unit's buoyancy in the water.
+This can be achieved with most types of fill if the depth of cover fill is equal to, or greater than, the depth of penetration of the units below groundwater level.